Do your social media videos suck? By suck we mean - boring, unsharable or have no comments or Likes.

-Who is the video aimed at?
-Think about who your ideal audience is and what appeals to them and what problem can you fix?
-There’s no use investing effort in creating a video if your preferred audience won’t watch it.
+Who do you ideally want to watch your video?
+Think about your target viewers - what appeals to them and what problem can you fix?
+There’s no use investing effort, time and money in creating a video if your preferred audience won’t watch it.

 You don’t need to write a script verbatim or create a super comprehensive storyboard.
 But you do need to think about your content.
-At the very least, write down in bullet points the information/topics/scenes you want to include.
+At the very least, write in bullet points the information/topics/scenes you want to include.
 This will give you more flow and clarity when shooting your video, and it will also help simplify your editing.

 4. Shoot in HD

-High Definition videos are far easier to watch.
-They’re less grainy than their standard definition (SD) counterparts and are an easy way to add a polished finish to your video.
-Using either 720p or 1080p mode to shoot and export your video is recommended.
-These days, most smart phones are capable of filming in HD, so there’s no excuse for having a SD 480p video on YouTube.
+High Definition videos are much more engaging.
+They’re less grainy than standard definition (SD) and are an easy way to add a polished finish to your video.
+We recommend using either 720 or 1080 mode to shoot and export your video.
+These days, most smart phones are capable of filming in HD, so there’s no excuse for releasing SD 480 video.

 5. Use a tripod

 Nothing screams amateur louder than a video that’s consistently jerky or moving.
-Sure, some Hollywood movies use hand-held shots to create a certain vibe; but, unless you’re skilled with the camera, it’s best to use a tripod.
+Sure, some Hollywood movies use hand-held shots to create a certain vibe; but, unless you’re skilled with the camera it’s best to use a tripod.
 Even a small hand-held tripod attached to a smart phone will give more stability than just holding the phone itself.
-Oh, and no a selfie stick is NOT a good choice.

 6. Create eye-candy

 Unless you’re creating a silent movie, you must think about your audio.
 It needs to be clear, free of distracting noises and have enough volume to it.
 You can do this using an external microphone to record your audio, e.g. shotgun mic, Zoom field mic.
-Also, minimising background noise, static and the hum of air conditioners and you'll instantly raise the quality of your social media video.
+Also, minimising background noise, static and the hum of air conditioners can instantly raise the quality of your social media video.
 NB: Editing is often needed to fix these issues if they've been included in your recordings.